Creating a Career Development Plan: Tips and Strategies

 Steps to create Your Career Development Plan

-Evaluate Your Current Skills and Experience
+Assess Your Current Skills and Experience

 Ask yourself these questions:

-- What are my accomplishments to date?
+- What are my accomplishments up to now?

-- What do I think I could do better?
+- What do I think I could be improving on?

 Set Your Long-Term Goals